When To Contact A Low Vision Doctor: When You Can’t See To Do What You Want To Do

 When Low Vision Becomes Serious

 A low vision doctor focuses on maximizing your remaining vision to help you continue doing what you enjoy.
-Ronald Weingart, OD will provide you with low vision glasses, as well as tools and devices to magnify images, offering sharp and clear vision.
+Ronald Weingart, OD does this with the help of low vision glasses and devices.
+These tools magnify images, allowing you to see details for sharp, clear vision.

 If vision loss makes it hard for you to read your favorite book or a restaurant menu, microscope glasses can help.
 They enlarge the text so you can enjoy reading once again.
 Have fun dining out with friends without asking for help reading the menu.
 It’s all about living an independent life in the best way possible!

 When it comes to the people closest to you, there’s nothing more painful than being unable to recognize them.
 Low vision can make it hard to recognize faces, so when your grandchildren come to visit, of course, you want to see their smiling faces in detail.
 Low Vision of Fox Valley can help you with that by providing you with the right low vision devices.

 If you love the freedom and independence that driving offers, vision loss can make that difficult.
 Your low vision optometrist can fit you for bioptic telescope glasses.
 These devices magnify objects like street signs and traffic lights.
 These elements of your environment appear sharper, so you can see them clearly and can continue driving safely, even while driving at night.

 If you or a loved one is experiencing any symptoms of vision loss, schedule a visit with Low Vision of Fox Valley.
 Ronald Weingart, OD will perform a thorough eye exam and talk to you about how to maximize your remaining vision to help you continue doing the things you want to do, for the best quality of life.